-The future of multilingualism and a sustainable success of multilingual communication strategies rely on the progress made in the field of Automatic Translation.
-Unless we spread the awareness of the existence of Machine Translation (MT), no progress can be made in this domain.
-Collaboration between writers and MT is vital for the latter to succeed.
+The future of multilingualism and the success of multilingual communication rely on the progress made in the field of Automatic Translation, or Machine Translation (MT).
+Unless we spread the awareness of the existence of MT, no progress can be made in this domain.
+Collaboration between writers and MT specialists is vital.

-From here, let's encourage web writers and authors to tailor their texts according to the basic needs of MT.
-Once the text is polished and prepared for MT, authors can then tell their readers that their pages are "Machine Translation Friendly", or "Machine Translation Ready".
-For this purpose, adding a small etiquette will distinguish your friendly site from other unfriendly sites and your particular content from the rest of content.
+Web writers and authors should be encouraged to tailor their texts according to the basic needs of MT.
+Once the text is polished and prepared for MT, authors can then tell their readers that their pages are "Machine Translation-Friendly", or "Machine Translation Ready".
+For this purpose, adding a small label will distinguish your friendly site from other unfriendly sites and your MT-ready content from the rest of content.

-It would be very useful to place on your front page if all your content is "MT-Friendly" or on the pages that you think they meet the following minimum requirements:
+It would be very useful to place such label on your front page if all your content is "MT-Friendly" or on the pages that you think they meet the following minimum requirements:

 1. Short paragraphs